-ENL316G • Literatures of Faith: Christianity and Islam
+ENL316GZ • Literatures of Faith: Christianity and Islam (fall) 3 credits

 Compares important literary works from both the Christian and Islamic worlds from the Middle Ages to the present.
 Emphasizes literary and historical study, as well as vigorous dialogue and inquiry, as vital tools for understanding present-day Christian and Muslim cultures.
-Prerequisites: GES130 or GES145, 146; Contemporary Western Life and Thought (L) course or GES245; World Cultures (U) course.
+A significant cross-cultural experience, involving interaction with Muslim communities, is required.
+Prerequisites: [GES130; Contemporary Western Life and Thought (L) course; World Cultures (U) course] or [GES246; World Cultures (U) course].